huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_pool.md

 * `loadbalancer_id` - (Optional, String, ForceNew) The load balancer on which to provision this pool.
 Changing this creates a new pool.
-    Note:  One of LoadbalancerID or ListenerID must be provided.
+    Note:  Exactly one of LoadbalancerID or ListenerID must be provided.

 * `listener_id` - (Optional, String, ForceNew) The Listener on which the members of the pool will be associated with.
 Changing this creates a new pool.
-	Note:  One of LoadbalancerID or ListenerID must be provided.
+	Note:  Exactly one of LoadbalancerID or ListenerID must be provided.

 * `lb_method` - (Required, String) The load balancing algorithm to distribute traffic to the pool's members.
 Must be one of